tanrax/org-social/README.md

 :ID: 2025-04-28T12:00:00+0100
 :END:

-This is my first post on Org-social.
+This is my first post on Org Social.
 ```

 The header `**` indicates a new post.
 The `:PROPERTIES:` drawer is used to add metadata to the post, such as the unique identifier (`ID`) and other optional properties.